Skip to main content

 What are the costs, processes, and options for setting up an SMSF to invest in US stocks and ETFs?

-Written by Kris Kitto
+Written by Simon Paynter

 What are the costs, processes, and options for setting up an SMSF to invest in US stocks and ETFs?